We're there for you in difficult times

 - Deed-in-Lieu of Foreclosure: Transfer the ownership of your property to KeyPoint Credit Union.
 This will allow you to transition out of your home without going through foreclosure.
 (This is typically available when there are no other liens on your property.)

-For further assistance you may want to contact the Department of Housing and Urban Development (“HUD”) by calling the toll-free number (800) 569-4287 or TTY/TDD (800) 877-8339.
-You may also perform an online search for a HUD approved counseling agencies by visiting the HUD website.
+For further assistance, you may want to contact HUD at (800) 569-4287 or TTY/TDD (800) 877-8339.
+You may also perform an online search for a HUD-approved counseling agencies by visiting the HUD website.
 The HUD housing counselors can help you understand the law and your options.
 They can also help you to organize your finances and represent you in negotiations with your lender if you need this assistance.
-You may find other useful consumer information on foreclosure alternatives on the HUD website at http://www.hud.gov.
+Other useful consumer information on foreclosure alternatives is available on HUD's website.

-Another option for free housing counseling is the Homeowners Hope Hotline at (888) 995-HOPE (4673).
-The Homeowner’s HOPE Hotline provides comprehensive foreclosure assistance and housing counseling services around-the clock, 24 hours a day, 7 days a week, 365 days a year, in over 170 languages
+Another option for free housing counseling is the Homeowners HOPE Hotline at (888) 995-HOPE (4673).
+This provides comprehensive foreclosure assistance and housing counseling services in more than 170 languages, 24/7/365.

-If you believe there has been an error in the servicing of you loan or you wish to submit a qualified information request, please contact our Loan Servicing Department through one of the following options:
+If you believe there has been an error in the servicing of your loan or you wish to submit a qualified information request, please contact our Loan Servicing Department:

 - Call us at (888) 255-3637, ext.
 4252 or (408) 731-4252.